Disclosing information about adults without their consent

 - tell the patient to tell the relevant authority

-- put your advice in writing to the patient, if appropriate, and
+- put your advice in writing to the patient, if appropriate

-- keep a copy of any correspondence to the patient on the patient record.
+- keep a copy of any correspondence with the patient on the patient record.

-- Sometimes the actions in para C.86 might not achieve their aim, or would take too long to do so.
+- Sometimes the actions in paragraph C90 might not achieve their aim, or would take too long to do so.
 You have a duty of confidentiality to the patient, but this is not absolute and can be broken if it is in the public interest to do so.
-Guidance from the Department of Health includes the example of reporting a driver who rejects medical advice not to drive as one where the public interest can be a defence to breaching patient confidentiality.225
+Guidance from the Department of Health includes the example of reporting a driver who rejects medical advice not to drive as one where the public interest can be a defence to breaching patient confidentiality.258

 - If you conclude that the public interest outweighs the duty of confidentiality, for example a patient who has told you that they intend to commit a crime or who continues to drive after being told not to, you should: